futuredialchallenge/2024-RAG/Track1/Readme.md

 python retrieve_kb.py
 ```

+To test the results of the trained model, you can switch the function in retrieve_kb to test_api_model_retrieve.

 Note, you may need to download the pretrained model bge-large-zh-v1.5 to the corresponding place to initialize the retriever model.
 ### Submission Format